achuchulev/tfc-api-get-output/README.md

-# Sample repo to guide you on how to get Terraform Cloud outputs via API
+# Example on how to get Terraform Cloud outputs via API

-## Deploy
+## Create a Workspace on Terraform Cloud containing some declared [output](https://www.terraform.io/docs/configuration/outputs.html)

 ### Get the repo